evidentlyai/evidently/docs/book/examples/cookbook_llm_regression_testing.md

 ])
 ```

-Note that in this example, we always expect the share of failures to be zero using the `eq=0` condition.
-For example, you can swap the Test condition for text length for `lte=0.1`, which would stand for "less than 10%".
-In this case, the Test will fail if > 10% of rows in the dataset are longer than the set range.
+In this example, we expect the share of failures to be zero using the `eq=0` condition.
+You can adjust this, such as using lte=0.1, which means "less than 10%".
+This would cause the Test to fail if more than 10% of rows are out of the set length range.

 Allowing some share of Tests to fail is convenient for real-world applications.

 You can add additional Tests as you see fit for regular expressions, word presence, etc. and Tests for other columns in the same Test Suite.

 {% hint style="info" %}
 **Understand Tests**.
-Learn how to set [custom Test conditions](../tests-and-reports/run-tests.md) and use [Tests with text Descriptors](../tests-and-reports/text-descriptors.md).
+Learn how to set [Test conditions](../tests-and-reports/run-tests.md) and use [Tests with text data](../tests-and-reports/text-descriptors.md).
 See the list of [All tests](../reference/all-tests.md).
 {% endhint %}

 {% hint style="info" %}